AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/take-action-in-qualtrics.md

 **Outcome**: Continuous feedback enables the organization to adapt and improve the onboarding process, resulting in better engagement and productivity among new employees.

 ## Prerequisites

-Before setting up the Qualtrics destination in the Adobe Experience Platform, please ensure the following prerequisites:
+Before setting up the Qualtrics destination in Adobe Experience Platform, please ensure the following prerequisites have been met:

 - You have a Qualtrics account.
 - You have obtained the necessary API token from Qualtrics.